Software Heritage - Code Scanner#

 Configuring your scan#

-The scanner will guide you through your initial configuration through the setup command:
+The scanner will guide you through your initial configuration through the setup command, including setting up your authentication token:

 swh scanner setup